DavesThinkTank/Pinball-Test-Unit/README.md

 Testing and reviewing the sounds can be challenging.
 If a sound is making it difficult to test subsequent sounds, try the “skip” feature.

 The sound test currently only works with Bally Squawk & Talk boards, or their equivalents, such as the Geeteoh replacement boards, or a WAV Trigger board.
-It also does not work with the very early S&T boards, or their Geeteoh replacements, on games like the 1979 Bally Star Trek.
+It also does not work with the very early Bally Sound Module boards, or their Geeteoh replacements, on games like the 1979 Bally Star Trek.
 Later releases may be able to expand on this.

 ##Test 7A: DIP Switch Test for 7-Digit Displays